Chapter Fifty Seven

 We continue to translate and reply:

 G4, “I don’t recognize you, who are you?”

 “Don’t be stupid, we don’t know each other for a reason, even if we do, we don’t.
 Follow protocol or I can mention the breech to the boss as well as your pigheadedness.
-Look, I’m going downstairs, if you are not down in two minutes, I leave with girls.
+Look, I’m going downstairs, if you are not down in two minutes, I leave with new girls.
 You can explain to boss’s enforcer.”

 Amaya clonks off, heavy foots it down the stairs, I wait.
 Grumbling, then the door cracks open, he’s looking into black.